 \section{Abstract}

-A modular or distributive lattice is ``diamond-colored'' if its order diagram edges are colored in such a way that, within any diamond of edges, parallel edges have the same color.
-Such lattices arise naturally in combinatorial representation theory, particularly in the study of poset models for semisimple Lie algebra representations and their companion Weyl group symmetric functions.
+A finite modular or distributive lattice is `diamond-colored' if its covering digraph edges are colored in such a way that, within any diamond of edges, parallel edges have the same color.
+For us, a `diamond' is any four-element Boolean sublattice corresponding to a four-element subgraph of the given covering digraph.
+Such lattices arise naturally in combinatorial representation theory, particularly in the study of poset models for semisimple Lie algebra representations in finite dimensions and their companion Weyl group symmetric functions.